Died 12 BC

 In the new administration, Octavian was given the title of Augustus and Agrippa was never far behind.
 It was Agrippa who was quite instrumental in conducting the census of 29 – 28 BC and the subsequent reorganization of the Roman institutions, including the reduction of the Senate, that proved critical to the formation of an imperial regime.

-Upon the Agrippa’s return to Rome, he became quite involved once again in civic affairs.
-This time he focused upon improvements in public works.
+Upon Agrippa’s return to Rome, he became quite involved once again in civic affairs.
+This time he focused on improvements in public works.
 He built the famous Pantheon, which is the only Roman building to survive largely intact.
-He also constructed two aqueducts, built baths and cleaned the Roman water supply system.
-Agrippa also supervised the building of roads in Lugdunum (Lyons), founded colonies at Berytus and Baalbek and planned several other Roman towns.
+He also constructed two aqueducts, built baths, and cleaned the Roman water supply system.
+Agrippa also supervised the building of roads in Lugdunum (Lyons), founded colonies at Berytus and Baalbek, and planned several other Roman towns.
 Agrippa also wrote and drafted a modern map of the Empire.

 Silver Denarius Agrippa & Augustus